What is an unincorporated area?

 While these areas might not have their own set of local officials, an unincorporated city within Los Angeles County is usually controlled by the LA Board of Supervisors, which is provided by the county and acts as their city council.
 However, with only one supervisor on the board as the designated “mayor,” 140 unincorporated communities, and 88 unincorporated cities in LA, it’s easy to see how specific community issues can fly under the radar.

 What’s it like to live in an unincorporated area?

-Many people believe that unincorporated areas are typically only rural areas that aren’t densely-populated.
-However, in LA, this isn’t always case.
+Many people believe that unincorporated areas are typically only rural areas that aren’t densely populated.
+However, in LA, this isn’t always the case.
 The living experience is different depending on which unincorporated community you’re in.
 In LA County, some unincorporated areas are flourishing while others have been neglected by the local government.

 Some residents are divided when it comes to living in an unincorporated community.
 While some homeowners in wealthy communities have been fighting for years against being annexed into the city, fearing the loss of their lifestyles, other communities want to be incorporated and have been seeking cityhood for years, so they can have better access to city services.

 It seems that there are also big discrepancies with city services, such as emergency responses, infrastructure improvements, and zoning issues, for those living in unincorporated communities.
 While some areas might have a quicker response time from the police or receive regular street upgrades, other communities are largely neglected.

 What about purchasing a home in an unincorporated area?

 Before purchasing a property in an unincorporated area, be sure to check certain zoning regulations for that specific area.
 This will determine what you can or can’t do to your property.